 Being the most cashless nation on the planet, coins or notes barely make up 1% of the value of all payments in a year in Sweden.
 Some places in Stockholm don’t even accept cash, so just keep your cards ready.

-Stockholm doesn’t have a bike sharing system at the moment but there are several places you can rent a bike.
+Stockholm doesn’t have a bike-sharing system at the moment but there are several places you can rent a bike.
 Renting a bike isn’t as cheap as in the other Nordic cities but if you’re interested you should check out Rent a Bike on Strandvägen or Gamla Stan Cyklar.

-However, if you have to use a taxi, always check the yellow price label on the rear door window which indicates the price for 10 km journey.
+However, if you have to use a taxi, always check the yellow price label on the rear door window which indicates the price for a 10 km journey.
 Otherwise, you can check out a licensed company like TaxiKurir to book a taxi.

 Is the Stockholm Pass Worth It For One Day?